-A. General Compliance Under the GBR Model
+A. General and Overall Compliance

-The Hospital will be subject to any rate adjustments that are necessary to bring it into compliance with the GBR's Approved Regulated Revenue.
-If the gross revenue charged by the Hospital exceeds the Approved Regulated Revenue, the difference between the gross revenue charged and the Approved Regulated Revenue will be subtracted from the Approved Regulated Revenue that would otherwise have been approved for the Hospital for the subsequent Rate Year.
-Conversely, if the gross revenue charged by the Hospital is less than the Approved Regulated Revenue, the difference will be added to the Approved Regulated Revenue of the Hospital for the subsequent Rate Year, except that undercharges below the corridor specified in Section B below will not be added to the Approved Regulated Revenue for the subsequent Rate Year.
+1. Each Hospital will be subject to any rate adjustments that are necessary to bring it into compliance with the Approved Regulated GBR Revenue.
+If the gross revenue charged by any Hospital exceeds the Approved Regulated GBR Revenue, the difference between the gross revenue charged and the Approved Regulated GBR Revenue, together with any penalties assessed, will be subtracted from the Approved Regulated GBR Revenue that would otherwise have been approved for the Hospital for the subsequent Rate Year.
+Conversely, if the gross revenue charged by the Hospital is less than the Approved Regulated GBR Revenue, the difference will be added to the Approved Regulated GBR Revenue of the Hospital for the subsequent Rate Year, except that undercharges below the corridors specified in this section of the Agreement and in Section B below will not be added to the Approved Regulated GBR Revenue for the subsequent Rate Year.